-Vietnam Veteran (VVTA) or Persian Gulf Veteran (PGVTA) Tuition Award:
+Vietnam Veteran (VVTA) or Persian Gulf Veteran (PGVTA) Tuition Award

 Financial assistance to eligible veterans who served in either of these conflicts.
-To be eligible, students must be a New York State resident who is matriculated full or parttime, and must complete the FAFSA, Express TAP Application, and corresponding supplement form (available in the Financial Aid Office).
+To be eligible, students must be a New York State resident who is matriculated full or part-time, and must complete the FAFSA, Express TAP Application, and corresponding supplement form (available in the Financial Aid Office).
 Maximum award is \$1,000 per clock-hour program.
 May not apply to all programs.
 Must apply by May of the academic year for which you want aid.

-New York State Native American Aid:
+New York State Native American Aid

 State grants for up to \$1,000 per year to Native Americans or their children who are members on the official tribal roll of a NYS tribe.
 To be eligible, students must be high school graduates, must reside on one of New York's eight major reservations and must attend a New York State post-secondary institution that has been approved by the Board of Regents (Practical Nursing only).
-Apply to Native American Education Unit, NYS Education Department, Education Building Annex, Room 374, Albany, NY 12234
+Apply to Native American Education Unit, NYS Education Department, Education Building Annex, Room 374, Albany, NY 12234 or call 1-518-474-0537.
+Apply by July 15 for the fall semester and December 31 for the spring semester.

-Bureau of Indian Affairs (BIA):
+Bureau of Indian Affairs (BIA)